 Part of writing effective email copy is nailing the subject line.
 The subject line is like the gatekeeper of your email: No one gets to read your stellar email copy if they aren't interested enough to open your email in the first place.

 This isn't exactly surprising.
-After all, the more segmented your email list, the better able you are to personalize the subject line and provide relevant content to that email recipient.
+After all, the more segmented your email list, the better you can personalize the subject line and provide relevant content to each email recipient.

-So ask yourself: Is there a way to make your email subject line more personal?
-And I‘m not talking about the dynamic field where you insert someone’s [FIRSTNAME] -- email recipients stopped being impressed by that fancy functionality some time ago.
+So ask yourself: Can you make your email subject line more personal?
+And I‘m not talking about the dynamic field where you insert someone’s [FIRSTNAME] — email recipients stopped being impressed by that fancy functionality some time ago.

 - Some of them are looking to rent, while others prefer to buy.